keerthidasala/keerthidasala.github.io/_pages/lab.md

 5. Mobile device programming for mobile networking and wireless sensing (acoustic, Wi-Fi, BLE, UWB, IMU, etc.).
 6. Designing and implementing machine learning models to solve problems in wireless networking and ubiquitous computing.

+## PostDocs
+We have a postdoc opening in the lab.
+If you have experience in some combination of software-defined radios, millimeter-wave and terahertz systems, machine learning, and PHY/MAC layer design, please contact me directly.

 ## Graduate Students
 We have several positions open for Ph.D. and M.S. students.
 Please apply to the ECE graduate program at Purdue and mention my name in your application.
 If you are already a graduate student at Purdue and are interested in joining our group, please email me your CV and transcripts and describe your research interest and experience.

 ## Undergraduate Students
 Undergraduate students, particularly those who are interested in conducting their senior thesis in our areas of interest, please email me, and we can arrange a time to meet and discuss potential projects.